School Health

 Some weekends for games & eventsVaries

-If you have questions about our Health Center or would like to alert the school that your child is unwell, please email schoolhealthcenter@stpaulhanoi.com.
+To contact the Health Center with questions or alert the school that your child is unwell, please email schoolhealthcenter@stpaulhanoi.com